nanocurrency/nano-docs/docs/running-a-node/beta-network.md

 # Joining the beta network

-!!! tip "Testing is currently ongoing on the beta network for Version 21"
+!!! tip "Testing is currently ongoing on the beta network for Version 22"
-	Read through this page if you would like to participate, and find the currently selected test cases at the end.
+	Read through this page if you would like to participate.

 A few common reasons for joining the beta network include:

 * Learning node setup and management
-* Testing out integrations for services build on Nano before running on the main network
+* Testing out integrations for services built on Nano before running on the main network
 * [Assisting in testing new node releases and features](#node-release-testing)
 * Contributing to a network testing various behaviors and patterns with the protocol